You know that little voice in your head that starts yammering the second you begin work on a terrific new idea?

 Everything I do in life is in spite of this voice, because she never thinks I’m ready, never thinks I’m qualified, and never thinks I do anything right.

 Like you, I have a choice.
-And I’ve decided that instead of shrinking back into silence, I’m going to let this voice train me.
+And I’ve decided that instead of shrinking back into silence, I’m going to move on without the voice’s permission.

 Every time that hateful inner voice says no and I still move forward, I’m that much more prepared to face the critics who will materialize as I release my art into the universe.
 If I don’t live down to my own expectations, I won’t live down to anyone else’s either.
 The more I address that voice with reason or “I’m not going to dignify that ridiculous notion” silence, the more it erodes the internal fear that I have nothing to offer.